-- Teaching in colleges or universities
+- Teaching in colleges or universities,

-- Conducting and directing research
+- Conducting and directing research,

-- Administrating large-scale social welfare programs
+- Administrating large-scale social welfare programs, and/or

-- Analyzing and advising on social policy
+- Analyzing and advising on social policy.

 A full-time student enrolls for a minimum of 12 semester hours per term.
 However, an optimal full-time load is considered to be 14 hours per term, in order to complete the program within 3 years.